open5e/open5e/source/equipment/magic-items/feather-token.rst

 As a bonus action on your turn, you can direct the whip to fly up to 20 feet and repeat the attack against a creature within 10 feet of it.
-The whip disappears after 1 hour, when you use an action to dismiss it, or when you are incapacitated or die.
+The whip disappears after 1 hour, when you use an action to dismiss it, or when you are :ref:`srd:incapacitated` or die.